instant-labs/instant-bandit/pages/docs/configuration/models.md

 # Configuration
-Instant Bandit consumes a simple configuration model to decide what to present to users.
+Instant Bandit consumes a simple configuration model to decide what to present to visitors.
 This model is intended to be easy to understand, and suitable for management tools to build upon.